69MichelleDB/ToNCodes/README.md

 *Special thanks to Cinnosu for their support in facilitating the killer data. https://tontrack.me/*

-**Big shout to the Linux VR Adventures community**: If you're on a Linux distro and want to setup your VR hardware, visit https://lvra.gitlab.io/ for a lot of useful information.
+**Big shoutout to the Linux VR Adventures community**: If you're on a Linux distro and want to set up your VR hardware, visit https://lvra.gitlab.io/ for a lot of useful information.

 Outside dependencies:
 [pyperclip](https://github.com/asweigart/pyperclip), [screeninfo](https://github.com/rr-/screeninfo), [cryptography](https://github.com/pyca/cryptography), [requests](https://github.com/psf/requests)